10 Things to Do in Vancouver in Fall

 Take the spooky tour of lost souls

-Among Vancouver's best tours is the lost souls tour.
+Among the best tours in Vancouver is the lost souls tour.
 It's a sensitive experience, which takes place in the historic Gastown neighborhood.
 As you wander the streets, you can insert yourself into intriguing stories that will transport you back in time.
 On Halloween this attraction is usually very crowded, as people are drawn to the unsolved murder cases and anecdotes of terrifying historical events, such as the Great Fire or the smallpox outbreak.

 During the tour you will not only discover ancient legends, you will also visit Vancouver's first prison, the Steam Clock and the Victorian Hotel, all of which hold interesting stories.